utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-servers-overview.md

 * **Access control** - Mock servers can be public or private.
 To make a call to a private mock server, you need to add an `x-api-key` header with a valid [Postman API key](/docs/developer/intro-api/) to the request.

 ## Next steps

+To begin mocking your API, [create a new mock server](/docs/designing-and-developing-your-api/mocking-data/creating-a-mock-server/) from scratch, from an existing collection, or from your API schema.
+[Add endpoints and scenarios](/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints/) for various use cases, and then [use your mock server](/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server/) to simulate making calls to your API.
+You can also [simulate server errors](/docs/designing-and-developing-your-api/mocking-data/mocking-server-responses/) and other 5xx status response codes.